Road trip around northern Luzon

 We continued toward Rizal, a large industrial town in the shadows of the mountains this envelope this part of Luzon.
 These roads were much easier to negotiate than those in the more rural areas as they were remarkably straight.
 Really, nowhere I’ve been before has roads like this where you can drive for 4-5km and not turn a bend.
 This makes progress easy and, more importantly when you’re chasing the light, fast.
 I got the old Venture up to three figure speeds frequently trying to make up time we’d both lost negotiating trikes and will lose through the mountains.

 Speaking of those mountains, we were approaching and, as it turned out, were vastly under equipped for them.
 The lights on our rental car were shocking; I could barely see 10 metres in the dry.
-The roads were steep and extremely twisty – perfectly manageable.
-However, the surface wasn’t.
-You would drive for a few kilometres and then all of a sudden, the road surface would disappear; completely fallen away.
+And it wasn’t dry half of the time.
+The roads were steep and extremely twisty – perfectly manageable for an experienced driver, but mostly, they were pretty scary for average Joe.
+Lauren, my passenger, was very much paying attention at this point.